Loading

 1. High Incident Energy Potential: Large pumps and compressors require high-horsepower motors, leading to high-capacity electrical systems and high available fault currents.
 In combination with long feeder runs and complex impedance, this results in potentially immense incident energy if a fault occurs.
 Rigorous application of the IEEE 1584 calculation methodology is non-negotiable to accurately assess this energy.

-Engineering Controls: Designing Safety into the MCC
+Engineering Controls: Design Arc Flash Safety into Your MCCs

 • Rapid Fault Clearance: Since arc flash energy is directly proportional to arc duration, specifying current-limiting circuit breakers and delivering extremely fast protective device coordination is paramount.
 Reducing the fault clearing time from hundreds of milliseconds to less than a cycle, which can dramatically reduce the calculated incident energy and the required PPE level.